-I have a large collection of DVDs (over 550, I think… someday I need to do a new count).
+I have a large collection of DVDs (approaching 700, I think… someday I need to do an actual count).
 I used to have them all on a bookcase, alphabetized, of course.
 But now I have pulled them all onto a server and I use Plex to serve them up.
-With this setup, when I want to watch a DVD, the experience is more like using Netflix: I sit on the couch with my remote and browse through the list that way.
+With this setup, when I want to watch a DVD, the experience is more like using Netflix: I sit on the couch with my remote, browse through the list, and click on what I want to watch.

 Plex is an awesome product and I highly recommend it.
-(Here is my first post about Plex from back in 2015, which goes into detail on how to set it up.)
+Here is my first post about Plex from back in 2015, which goes into detail on how to set it up, and also Plexopedia is a good resource for how-to tips.

 That said, its user interface isn’t exactly intuitive.
-In fact, when I recently had occasion to rip a DVD after a few years of not doing so, I found that I no longer knew how and it took me a ridiculously long time to figure it out.
-So I thought I’d document those steps here: not only for you, but for me the next time I need to rip a disc after a long hiatus.
+In fact, when I recently had occasion to rip a DVD after a few years of not doing so, I found that I no longer knew how and it took me a stupidly long time to figure it out.
+So in this post I will document those steps: not only for you, but for the next time I need to rip a disc after a long hiatus and need the reminder.

 Here’s the MakeMKV page where you can download the program and see all they have to say.
 And here is a Reddit thread discussing MakeMKV and why it is a good choice for ripping DVDs.

-I will begin these instructions assuming you have already downloaded and installed the program, and have opened it.
+I will begin these instructions assuming you have already downloaded, installed, and have opened the program.
 My instructions are for on the Mac, but I assume it won’t be too different on another platform.

 Set up your target/destination folder